 Keep an eye on our events calendar.
 There is always something going on!

 Are the goats coming to your neighborhood?
-We are often invited to events in parks, universities, schools and libraries.
+We are often visiting parks, universities, schools, and libraries.
+Check our events calendar.

 Want to be the first to hear about upcoming events?
 Sign up for our mailing list or